cacophony-wj/licentia_black/README.md

 These dragons feature passive buffs and alternate attacks that make them almost impossible to kill.
 Of course, you can become near-godlike depending on your _Vokriinator Black_ build, so feel free to leave them enabled if you think you can take it.

-## Nether Follower Framework

-For immersive follower management, including the need to pay their weekly salaries, choose to "Import File" under the _System_ menu.

-## VioLens

-Go to the "Profiles" section and "Load" a profile.
-"Sane Violence" enables killmoves on the last enemy in combat.
-"Ultra-Violence" enables kill moves on every kill and unlocks decapitations from the beginning of the game.
-They both disable killmoves on the player.

 ## MCM Recorder

-You should **ALWAYS** run the "RUN ME FIRST" recording since this establishes the baseline for the games settings.
-To do so, click the recording, click OK, close the MCM menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
-Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.
-If you are on any profile but _BLACK_ you may receive warnings about missing options.
+Find the _MCM Recorder_ menu in the _Mod Configuration_ menu accessible via the `ESCAPE` key or the `START` button.
+Click the "RUN ME" recording, click OK, close the MCM menu, click the "Run Recording" button when it appears, and **TOUCH NOTHING.** Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.
+There may occasionally be error messages referencing outdated settings.
 They are unimportant.
 Skip them.

-If you are on an adult profile and prefer some of the women in the game be "futanari" (look it up) run the recording entitled "LET THERE BE FUTA". _This will not make your PC into a futanari._ To do so you will need to find the "Player" options in the MCM and select "ERF Futanari CBBE" as your schlong.
-The schlong can be adjusted from RaceMenu.

-If you want the game to be significantly harder, run the "Make it hard" recording.
-This will add boatloads of enemies to dungeons and encounters, toughen them up, and make dragons into a hair-pulling challenge.
-This recording is not recommended on midrange or low-end systems.

-If you want to make it easier to score in adult scenarios, do the "Make it Slutty" recording.
-This will make NPCs proposition you as well as make them more receptive to your advances.

-Any combination of recordings may be run except the first. **YOU MUST AT LEAST RUN THE FIRST RECORDING**

 ## FINAL NOTES